Thomas Percy (Gunpowder Plot): Failure and death

-By then, the king knew about the letter.
-James felt that it hinted at "some strategem of fire and powder", perhaps an explosion exceeding in violence the one that killed his father, Lord Darnley, in 1567.
+By early November, the king knew about the Monteagle letter.
+James felt that it hinted at "some strategem of fire and powder", perhaps an explosion exceeding in violence the one that had killed his father, Lord Darnley, in 1567.
 The following day, the Privy Council told him that they had decided to undertake a search of Parliament, "both above and below".
 The first, headed by Thomas Howard, 1st Earl of Suffolk, was made on 4 November.
 In the undercroft beneath the House of Lords he noticed a tall man who appeared to be a servant, and a large pile of faggots—far too large to serve the small house Percy had subleased from Henry Ferrers.
 The house's owner, John Whynniard, told the search party that its tenancy was held by Percy.
 Monteagle, present during the search, immediately told Suffolk that he suspected Percy was the letter's author.
 The king ordered a second, more thorough search to be made, and at about midnight, Fawkes was discovered guarding the gunpowder, and was immediately arrested.